 We are committed to helping ensure that the benefits of fisheries are captured not just by distant markets, but also by those closest to the resources.
 We have invested in fishing and processing bases that provide important socioeconomic benefits to coastal communities and Pacific island countries where we maintain best-in-class employment practices that ensure our team have the wages and benefits that help us and our families maintain a healthy standard of living.
 This has a downstream positive impact of supporting local businesses, as well as regional and international commerce.

-In addition, Tri Marine and its affiliated companies like NFD and SolTuna in the remote Solomon Islands, and Seafman in Ecuador, provide support in their communities when government services like education and health care are lacking, or natural disasters strike.
+In addition, Tri Marine and its affiliated companies like NFD and SolTuna in the remote Solomon Islands, Seafman in Ecuador, and Gralco in Colombia provide support in their communities when government services like education and health care are lacking, or natural disasters strike.
+Here are some examples from 2021.